 These long-haired, wooly beauties became very popular for their fur, which could be harvested by brushing and fortunately, eliminating the need for the rabbit’s death.

-The continued domestication of rabbits was a very middle class pursuit.
-By the Victorian era, new breeds were emerging and rabbits were bred not for their meat, wool, fur, or laboratory use, they were being exhibited as show animals.
+The continued domestication of rabbits was a very middle-class pursuit.
+In the Victorian era, rabbits were used more as show animals, instead of for their meat, fur, or to be used in the laboratory.

-As the rabbit fancy developed, rabbit fanciers began to sponsor rabbit exhibitions and fairs in Western Europe and the United States.
-Breeds were created and modified for the added purpose of exhibition.
+As the rabbit fancy developed, rabbit exhibitions and fairs were sponsored in Western Europe and the United States.
+Breeds were created and modified specifically to enhance the exhibitions.

 Many of the rabbits during Victorian times were kept in the house or one of the out-houses.
 Of course many were fattened up for the pot but some were kept as children’s pets and you can see this from the many paintings from that Century of children with rabbits.